-The following poem is the title poem from my book (newly-released on Amazon, for the price of a greeting card).
+The following poem is the title poem from my book.
 Its title is a reference to a LEGO ad from the 1980s.
 I chose it because it’s the perfect reminder: It doesn’t matter what type of chaos we’re looking at — we can choose to see this life with new eyes.

 What it is is Beautiful

 the way there wasn’t a single clear surface